GL Communications Inc.

 Example:

-With a loopback cable connected across the ports of T1/E1, open 'signaling bits' on card1.
+Cross-connect port1 and port2 of T1/E1 cards and invoke 'signaling bits' on card1.
 Transmit all the signaling bits listed on timeslot 1 of card2 from 'Tx Signaling bits' application.
 Observe that the signaling bits change on signaling bits display when they are transmitted.

 Power Level (in dBm)